siejqa/spoofHeadless/README.md

 # spoofHeadless

-Spoofs basic webGl data and few other features unique to headless browsers, so they'll be harder to detect/fingerprint
+WebExtension that spoofs some webGl data and few other features unique to headless browsers, so they'll be harder to detect/fingerprint

 * sets navigator.webdriver to false
 * sets navigator.languages to random value